What Are Slip Resistant Shoes?

 Can Slip-Resistant Shoes Be Fashionable?

 Yes!
 Slip-resistant shoes for casual days can be stylish.
-If you’re planning to be out in slippery conditions or just want a little better tread on your everyday pair, you can try a simple pair of Alpargatas made for outdoor adventure.
+If you’re planning to be out in slippery conditions or just want a little better tread on your everyday pair, you can check out our new Fenix men’s low top sneakers which are made to withstand any situation or try a simple pair of Alpargatas made for outdoor adventure.
 These shoes feature:

 - Slip-resistant treads